 The Products panel in the Generators module includes a feature that enables users to specify the ring size of their macrocycles, providing greater flexibility and precision in their molecule design.

-- Under the Iktos descriptors add the minimum and maximum number of atoms for the ring size on the Macrocyclization: size of the ring option.
+Under the Iktos descriptors, you can specify the minimum and/or maximum number of atoms for the ring size in the Macrocyclization: size of the ring option.